-- 6-foot leash - Avoid any kind of long or retractable leashes to keep your dog close to you to help keep them safe.
+- 6-foot leash: A standard 6-foot leash is best for being out in public with your dog.
+Avoid any kind of long or retractable leashes to keep your dog close to you to help keep them safe.

 At the festival

 When you arrive, make sure to watch your dog closely to make sure they are comfortable and not getting stressed, overwhelmed or too hot.
 Don't let your dog approach other dogs at Pride unless you have asked permission of the other dog's person.
-On-leash greetings between dogs are always a bit unnatural and can be difficult for dogs.
-Pride is a unique environment and so even dogs who tend to be dog-social might be on edge or stressed.
+On-leash greetings between dogs can be difficult for dogs.
+Pride is a unique environment, and so even dogs who tend to be dog-social might feel on edge or stressed.